parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 *<h6>if by any chance your public key is not at its standard location, and not known to your ssh agent, then place `-i` option in the command line to specify its path.</h6>*

-Once this command works for you, proceed to the next tutorial), where [we see in more details the available tools for manipulating the nodes](tuto-200-shell-tools.md).
+Once this command works for you, proceed to the next tutorial, where [we see in more details the available tools for manipulating the nodes](tuto-200-shell-tools.md).

 ### Problems?